Modelling structure and predicting dynamics of discussion threads in online boards: Model comparison

 \subsection{Predicting activity}

-Due to the lack of an existing model for the dynamical behaviour of discussions, we consider two models previously designed for Twitter cascades and citation activity with special choice of activity kernels.
+Due to the lack of an existing model for the temporal behaviour of discussions, we consider two models previously designed for Twitter cascades and citation activity with special choice of activity kernels.
 The evaluation is performed as follows: after fitting the model parameters by observing the timing of events in a learning time window, the task is to predict its future evolution.
 Parameters evaluation depends on the observation time of the tree evolution.
 The tree is observed from the appearance of the root (post) at time $t=0$ up to the time $t_{learn}$ and the parameters are estimated from that truncated data.
-In our study we use four different learning periods $t_{learn}$: 4, 6, 8 or 12 hours.
-The data shows that after 12 hours there remains on average less than $20\%$ of activity to predict, thus longer observation windows include almost all the discussion (see insets to Figures~\ref{fig:results_loglikelihood_2014_small} and~\ref{fig:results_loglikelihood_2014_large}, (d)).
-After learning the parameters, the fitness of the total future temporal activity time series is evaluated through its loglikelihood score of a particular model.
-We also use Monte-Carlo simulations to determine the average predicted size of the discussion.
-As above, after 50 runs of simulation we calculate the average predicted size $\avg{\hat{s}}$ and compute the relative size error
+In our study, we use four different learning periods $t_{learn}$: 4, 6, 8 or 12 hours.
+The data shows that, after 12 hours, there remains on average less than $20\%$ of activity to predict, thus longer observation windows include almost all the discussion (see insets to Figure~\ref{fig:results_loglikelihood_2014} (d) and (h)).
+After learning the parameters, the fitness of the time series of the future temporal activity is evaluated through its loglikelihood score in a particular model (standard likelihood ratio test).
+We also use Monte-Carlo simulations to determine the average size error of the discussion prediction.
+As above, after 50 runs of simulation for each model, we calculate the average predicted total size $\avg{\hat{s}}$ of the discussion tree and compute the \textit{absolute relative size error}

 where $s$ is the size of a sample tree and $\hat{s}$ is the predicted size.
 The following models were used for comparison.